Selling a House During Divorce in California–How-to Guide

 Do you have to sell your house in a divorce?

-If your house is in danger of foreclosure, for example, the court may issue an order forcing a sale that you will be required to follow.
-It’s important to know, however, that California courts need a compelling reason for taking drastic action such as this.
+If your house is in danger of foreclosure, for example, the court may issue an order forcing a sale that you will be required to follow—especially relevant if you’re selling a home during divorce in San Diego due to financial distress.

-Selling property before divorce settlement
+Selling property before the divorce settlement

 Selling property during separation or prior to divorce still requires cooperation on the part of both of you, but if you’re going to sell the house at some point anyway, doing so at this juncture comes with significant advantages.